 The Department of Health (DH) has recently received notification of a confirmed case of aconitum alkaloid poisoning from the Hospital Authority (HA).
-Without Chinese medicine practitioner (CMP)'s consultation, the patient consumed Chinese herbal medicines (Chm) prescribed, purchased and decocted by his relative.
-The patient developed symptoms including dizziness, vomiting, chest discomfort, facial and hands numbness after consumption of the herbal broth.
+Without Chinese medicine practitioner (CMP)'s consultation, the patient's relative purchased Chinese medicines in a licensed Chinese herbal medicines (Chm) retailer and decoted the Chinese medicines according to the prescription previously issued to the patient by a CMP.
+The patient developed symptoms including limbs and cheeks numbness after consumption of the herbal broth.
 Then the patient was admitted to a public hospital for treatment and was subsequently discharged.
-Laboratory results from HA showed aconitum alkaloids in the patient's urine and herbal broth samples.
-The suspected contributing factors for this poisoning event are consumption of Chm without instruction of CMP and overdose of inadequately decocted processed Radix Aconiti Lateralis.
+Laboratory results from HA showed aconitum alkaloids were detected in the patient's urine and herbal remnant samples.
+Field investigation did not identify gross contamination of related Chinese medicines with aconitum alkaloids.
+The suspected contributing factor for this poisoning event is consumption of cMP.

-Processed Radix Aconiti Lateralis is listed in Schedule 2 of the Chinese Medicine Ordinance (Cap 549).
+Processed Radix Aconiti Lateralis is listed in the Schedule 2 of the Chinese Medicine Ordinance (Cap 549).
 It is commonly used for pain relief, but contains aconitum alkaloids.
 If used improperly, aconitum alkaloids can cause perioral and limbs numbness, dizziness, nausea, vomiting, diarrhea, weak pulses and shortness of breath.
 It can be fatal in severe case.
-Therefore, prolonged decoction to reduce its toxicity is required before oral consumption.
+Therefore, prolonged decoction of Radix Aconiti Lateralis to reduce its toxicity is required before oral consumption.

-Members of the public are also advised not to self-prescribe Chinese medicines.
+Members of the public are advised not to self-prescribe Chinese medicines.
 Those who are feeling unwell should consult Chinese medicine practitioner before taking Chinese medicines.
 Medical advice should be sought if there is any discomfort after consumption.